National Intelligencer

 First newspaper in Washington, D.C.

-The National Intelligencer and Washington Advertiser was a newspaper published in Washington, D.C., from October 30, 1800 until 1870.
+The National Intelligencer and Washington Advertiser was a newspaper published in Washington, D.C., from October 31, 1800, until 1870.
 It was the first newspaper published in the District, which was founded in 1790.
 It was originally a tri-weekly publication.
 It covered early debates of the United States Congress.
-The paper had a strong bias to Democratic-Republicans and Thomas Jefferson.
+The paper was the quasi-official organ of Thomas Jefferson's Democratic-Republican Party, and later of Henry Clay's Whig Party.